pytest-dev/pytest/.github/PULL_REQUEST_TEMPLATE.md

   Also make sure to end the sentence with a `.`.

 - [ ] Add yourself to `AUTHORS` in alphabetical order.
-- [X] Allow maintainers to push and squash when merging my commits.
-Please uncheck this if you prefer to squash the commits yourself.
 -->